swizzard/twittcher/README.rst

                                               "password": environ.get("REDIS_PASSWORD")})
     bot.watch_every(20)

-but not both, because that wouldn't make any sense, so it'll raise an error. |dealwithit|
+but not both, because that wouldn't make any sense, so it'll raise an error.

 If you want to use *both* a database *and* Redis, you can.